krishnabre/puppet-filefetcher/README.md

 ## Limitations

-The box was tested on:
+The module was tested on:

 * Ubuntu 14.04 / Puppet 3.7